2005 Democratic Party of Japan leadership election: Contest

 Initial speculated candidates included Ichirō Ozawa, Naoto Kan, and Yukio Hatoyama.
 Maehara announced his candidacy on 14 September.
 Yoshihiko Noda was approached by supporters to run, but stated he was supporting Maehara.
-Ozawa suggested he was open to running, but declined when nominations were taken on the 15th.
 At a party meeting on the 15th, some members favoured uniting around a single candidate, while others called for an open process with multiple contenders.
+Ozawa suggested he was open to running, but announced on the 16th that he would not: "I am in a position where I must take some of the blame for the defeat in the election."
+Takashi Kawamura attempted to run but was unable to gather sufficient support.

-Kan was viewed as the frontrunner with a strong base of support: he was supported by Hatoyama, Takahiro Yokomichi's faction, and close Ozawa aide Tatsuo Hirano.
+Kan was viewed as the frontrunner with a strong base of support: he was supported by Takahiro Yokomichi's faction and many members of the Hatoyama and Ozawa factions, including Hatoyama himself and close Ozawa aide Tatsuo Hirano.
+However, the Hatoyama, Ozawa, and ex-DSP factions made no official endorsement and allowed a free vote, making the election unpredictable.
 Maehara ran as a reformer, supported by junior legislators, and pledged to appoint personnel on the basis of merit instead of seniority or factional balance.
+He was supported by Yoshihiko Noda and Motohisa Furukawa, and the Asahi reported that a majority of ex-DSP faction members would support him.
 Commentators suggested that his pitch for renewal and reform won over undecided legislators.
 In 2015, journalist Akiko Azumi stated that Maehara's emotional final pitch, in which he spoke of his late father who died by suicide during his childhood, was the deciding factor.